Africa

 Day 5

-In the mid-afternoon we head out again on another shared excursion, this time driving 20-minutes to the Salt Mountains (Cordillera de la Sal) situated in the National Flamingo Reserve.
-Here we walk for 20-minutes each way (the last section is quite steep) to view the dramatic lunar landscapes of Moon Valley, with many natural mineral sculptures formed by wind erosion.
+In the afternoon we head out again on another shared excursion, driving 20-minutes to the Salt Mountains (Cordillera de la Sal) situated in the National Flamingo Reserve.
+Here we walk for 20-minutes each way (the last section is quite steep) to view the dramatic lunar landscapes of Moon Valley, with its many natural mineral sculptures formed by wind erosion.
 We also walk 10-minutes each way to see some unusual sculptured salt formations and a small cave.

 Day 6